-The disputed domain name <arcelormittal-corp.com> was registered on 9 December 2018 and is held by the Respondent.
+The disputed domain name <arcelormittal-be.com> was registered on 11 July 2023 and is held by the Respondent.

-The domain name website (i.e. website available under internet address containing the disputed domain name) is currently not used and has no content available to public (i.e. the disputed domain name is not currently associated with any active website).
+The domain name website (i.e. website available under internet address containing the disputed domain name) is currently not used and has no genuine content available to public (i.e. the disputed domain name is not currently associated with any active website).
+The evidence provided by the Complainant shows that the disputed domain name had resolved (at east for some time) to a registrar parking page.